garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Eye Other Attack
+'Category: Starter, Eye Other Attack

-Consume one of your Eyes to remove all Eyes at that location OR remove all eyes (anchored or not) from your current location.
+Consume one of your Eyes to remove all Eyes at that location --OR-- remove all eyes (anchored or not) from all locations adjacent to you.

 ### Disperse
 ```